swiftlang/swift/docs/Generics.rst

 ----------------

-In addition to This, a protocol's operations often need to refer to types that are related to the type of 'This', such as a type of data stored in a collection, or the node and edge types of a graph.
+In addition to This, a protocol's operations often need to refer to types that are related to the type of 'Self', such as a type of data stored in a collection, or the node and edge types of a graph.
 For example, this would allow us to cleanly describe a protocol for collections::